rafalp/Misago/docs/developers/shortcuts.rst

 .. function:: paginate(object_list, page, per_page, orphans=0, allow_empty_first_page=True)

 This function is a factory that validates received data and returns `Django's Page <https://docs.djangoproject.com/en/dev/topics/pagination/#page-objects>`_ object.
-In adition it also translates ``EmptyPage`` errors into ``Http404`` errors and validated is first page number was explictly defined in url parameter, or not.
+In adition it also translates ``EmptyPage`` errors into ``Http404`` errors and validates if first page number was explictly defined in url parameter or not.

 ``paginate`` function has certain requirements on handling views that use it.
 Firstly, views with pagination should have two links instead of one::